red-bin/freeasinfoia/README.md

 This repo will mostly be used to track changes as this project progresses.
 This will eventually be moved to a different repository outside of this account.

-Google docs spreadsheet of collected information: https://docs.google.com/spreadsheets/d/16HiOEZehb_YoUtCgLKG89oMVO0rLX8nwMevHigv5Lq8
+Google docs spreadsheet of collected information.
+Shoutout to infinint for helping out with the prettyfication. https://docs.google.com/spreadsheets/d/16HiOEZehb_YoUtCgLKG89oMVO0rLX8nwMevHigv5Lq8

 Much of this data was collected through parsing http://www.nfoic.org/.